Tochukz/PWA/Beginning-Progressive-Web-App-Development/readme.md

 __Useful dev tool option under application__
 * offline: Simulate no internet connection
-* Update oon realod: No need to click update button after updating service working.
-Updated service worker will be fetchd on every page load or reload.
+* Update on reload: No need to click update button after updating service working.
+Updated service worker will be fetch on every page load or reload.
 * Bypass for network: Turn off service worker so none of your CSS or JavaScript is cached during development

-Userfule link
+Useful link
 [Is service worker reader](https://jakearchibald.github.io/isserviceworkerready/)

-### Chapter 4: Caching and Offliine Functionaliity with Service Workers
+### Chapter 4: Caching and Offline Functionality with Service Workers
 Install sw-precache globally
 `$ npm install --global sw-precache`
 Generate a service worker from the root of your project